-- All medications brought to school must be in the original container. - Medications must be labeled with the child's name. - Prescription medicines must be labeled with the date. - Medications must include directions to administer. - Prescription medicines must include the name of the doctor prescribing the medication.
+Any and all medications brought to school must be in the original container.

+- Medications must be labeled with the child's name. - Prescription medicines must be labeled with the date. - Medications must include directions to administer. - Prescription medicines must include the name of the doctor prescribing the medication.